sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 5 - Input Tables/fundamentals_5_input_tables.md

 </ul>

 <aside class="positive">
-<strong>IMPORTANT:</strong><br> Sigma trial instances provide a sample database in Snowflake and write access for input tables is already configured for you.
+<strong>IMPORTANT:</strong><br> Sigma trial instances provide a sample database in Snowflake, and write access for input tables is already configured for you.
 Production environments need to have write access configured by your Sigma administrator.
 It only takes a few minutes!
 </aside>

 <button>[Free Trial](https://www.sigmacomputing.com/free-trial/)</button>